yunusarkan/globalaihub-deep-learning-bootcamp/README.md

 # globalaihub-deep-learning-bootcamp
-This project was done together with [Hilal Küçük](https://github.com/hllkck) for Global AI Hub's Deep Learning Bootcamp.
+This project done together with [Hilal Küçük](https://github.com/hllkck) for Global AI Hub's Deep Learning Bootcamp.
 In this project, a deep learning model was created using [a large-scale fish dataset](https://www.kaggle.com/datasets/crowww/a-large-scale-fish-dataset) on Kaggle.

 1. Data Loading and Preparation